Muhammed-Kahraman/Video_share_platform/README.md

 Comment

-Users can comment to any blog post after login or comment anonymously without login.
+Users can comment to any blog post after login process.

 Create Blog Post